trilitech/tezos-developer-docs/docs/architecture/smart-rollups.md

 rustup target add wasm32-unknown-unknown
 ```

 Rust also proposes the `wasm64-unknown-unknown` compilation target.
-This target is **not** compatible with Tezos smart rollups, which only
+This target is **not** compatible with Tezos Smart Rollups, which only
 provides a 32bit address space.

 The simplest kernel one can implement in Rust (the one that returns directly after being called, without specification) is the following Rust file (by convention named `lib.rs` in Rust).